Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings: Numerical experiments

 \section{Numerical experiments}

 In this section, we present numerical simulations for testing and sampling from the counterfactual distributions.
-We also explore further experiments problem in Appendix \ref{appendix:experiment_details} as carried out in \citep{muandet2021counterfactual}.
-The code to reproduce our experiments can be found at \url{https://github.com/houssamzenati/counterfactual-policy-mean-embedding}.
+Full experimental details, including additional simulations, are provided in Appendix~\ref{appendix:experiment_details}.
+All code and simulation materials used in this study are publicly available at \url{https://github.com/houssamzenati/counterfactual-policy-mean-embedding}.